24-hour care without an agency - legal, affordable and self-organized

 - More freedom of choice: Stella and her mother have more influence in the organization and planning of care without having to follow agency guidelines.

-- Transparent communication: The intermediate step via the agency is omitted and it is a clear and direct communication between caregiver and family is possible.
+- Transparent communication: The intermediate step via the agency is eliminated and clear and direct communication between the caregiver and family is possible.
 This leads to better coordination of care requirements and expectations.

-- Personal support: The caregiver can focus more intensively on the person in need of care and better perceive their individual needs.
+- Personal care: The carer can focus more intensively on the person in need of care and better perceive their individual needs.

 - Lower fluctuation: A personally selected caregiver can be engaged for a longer period of time, which improves continuity and stability in care.